Home Remedies: Don’t Let the Bed Bugs Bite

 Regularly treat your home.

 Clean, clean, clean!
-Keep your home tidy and spot and clutter-free.
-Remember, the clutter will serve as the nests for these bedbugs.
-Change your bed sheets weekly, and wash them with your clothes in hot water.
+Keep your home tidy, spotless, and clutter-free.
+Remember, clutter will serve as nests for these bedbugs.
+Change your bed sheets weekly and wash them with your clothes in hot water.

-If you stay on schedule, there will be no need to call professional pest control.
-Just remember, and never ever forget that dirty homes is where insects and infestations thrive.
+If you stay on schedule, you will not need to call professional pest control.
+Remember, and never forget, that dirty homes are where insects and infestations thrive.

 Leave a Reply